-Upon the recommendation of the Governance Committee, the Board shall annually appoint members to the following Board committees: Audit Committee, Compensation Committee, Governance Committee, Strategic/Executive Committee, Risk Committee, Trust and Financial Services Committee, and other committees that the Board deems appropriate from time to time.
+Upon the recommendation of the Governance Committee, the Board shall annually appoint members to the following Board committees: Audit Committee, Compensation Committee, Governance Committee, Executive Committee, Risk Committee, Trust Committee, and other committees that the Board deems appropriate from time to time.
 The members of the Audit Committee, the Compensation Committee, and the Governance Committee will be independent directors under the criteria established by the NYSE, any other exchange on which the Company's securities are traded, and any other applicable rules or regulations.

 On an annual basis, the Governance Committee shall consider appropriate assignments for committee membership consistent with the qualifications of the directors and applicable legal requirements for various committees and shall submit its recommendations for committee assignments, committee chair positions, and other Board leadership positions to the full Board for consideration and approval.
-The committee structure will be evaluated on an annual basis and there will be a four year term limit for the chair of each committee unless such term limit is waived by the Board.
+There will be a four year term limit for the chair of each committee unless such term limit is waived by the Board.
 There will also be a four year term limit for the Chair of the Board with the potential for appointment for a longer period at the judgment of the Board.
 The Governance Committee will conduct a performance evaluation of the Chair of the Board and a review of the effectiveness of the committee structure on an annual basis.